MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Sql/v1.0.12/New-AzureRmSqlDatabaseSecondary.md

 ```

 ### -AllowConnections
-Specifies the read intent of the secondary ssSDS.
+Specifies the read intent of the secondary Azure SQL Database.
 psdx_paramvalues

 - No